weakish/docs-en/views/leanengine_webhosting_guide-node.md

 ```
 {% endblock %}

-{% block custom_session %} Sometimes you need to save some of the properties you need in the session.
+{% block custom_session %} If you need to save some properties in the session.
 You can add the generic  `cookie-session` component.
 For details, see [express.js &middot; cookie-session](https://github.com/expressjs/cookie-session).
 This component and the `AV.Cloud.CookieSession` component can coexist.

- `express.session.MemoryStore ` in <div class="callout callout-info">express framework can not working normally in the LeanEngine.
-Because the LeanEngine works in the way of multi-host and multi-process running so that the memory session cannot be shared.
+ `express.session.MemoryStore ` in <div class="callout callout-info">express framework can not working normally in LeanEngine.
+Because LeanEngine runs in multiple processes and hosts, in-memory sessions cannot be shared.
 It is recommended to use [express.js &middot; cookie-session middleware](https://github.com/expressjs/cookie-session).</div>
 {% endblock %}

 {% block csrf_token %}In express, you can realise CSRF Token by using the library of [csurf](https://github.com/expressjs/csurf).